otherjoel/tabloid/README.md

 **Producing Output:** In OG Tabloid, expressions that evaluate to a value (e.g. expressions like `10` or `1 IS ACTUALLY 2` appearing all by themselves) do not by themselves produce any output.
 In Racket Tabloid, such expressions do produce output on the REPL.

+**Shocking developments optional:** Racket Tabloid allows you to return a value from a function without using `SHOCKING DEVELOPMENT`; the value of the last evaluated expression becomes the result of the function call.

 **Returning from any block:** Racket Tabloid allows `SHOCKING DEVELOPMENT` to be used within any `RUMOR HAS IT…END OF STORY` block expression.
 The program below produces no output in OG Tabloid,